quentin-blacklock/quentin-blacklock.github.io/_posts/2015-10-24-milwaukee-code-camp.md

 <a href="https://github.com/quentin-blacklock/talk-static-site-generators" target="_blank">https://github.com/quentin-blacklock/talk-static-site-generators</a></br>

-Static Website Generators are command line tools that process input files consisting of configuation, content, templates and layouts, and then output a static site conssinting of html, css, javascipt and images.
+Static Website Generators are command line tools that process input files consisting of configuation, content, templates and layouts.

+Then theyoutput a static site consisting of html, css, javascipt and images.

 You can find many different static site generators at thes sites: